Fail2Ban: protect your server

 port = http,https

-filter = apache-auth
+filter = nginx-forbidden

-logpath = /var/log/httpd/error_log
+logpath = /var/log/nginx/*error*.log

 systemctl restart fail2ban

-A few minutes/hours later, you can check if the ban of a jail took action.
+A few minutes/hours later, you can check if the ban of a jail took action:

 fail2ban-client status